richard-to/mesop-jeopardy/README.md

 # Mesop Jeopardy

 Simple jeopardy game built using [Mesop](https://google.github.io/mesop/).
+User answers are checked using the Gemini API.

 In order to run the app, you will need a Google API Key for Gemini Pro.
 You can create one using the instructions at https://ai.google.dev/gemini-api/docs/api-key.